walterfreeman/phy211/syllabus2.md

 religious faith or life stance, or your participation in the democratic process or civic discourse.
 You might also miss class due to an unexpected emergency such as a car accident.

-If you will have regular Friday absences (for instance, if you are an athlete-student), you should be in a Tuesday/Thursday recitation section.
-We will not excuse any absences for athletic travel on Fridays.

-**If you miss an isolated lecture class**, you may be able to catch up during the recitation immediately following the class you miss.
+**If you miss an isolated lecture class**, you will probably be able to catch up during the recitation immediately following the class you miss.
 You are always welcome to come to my office hours for help (and should do so).

-**If you miss recitation**, send a note to your recitation TA and to Chandler Martin explaining your absence.
-You may come visit Chandler in the Physics
-Clinic the following Monday to work through the recitation exercise with him; he will give you credit for recitation attendance and participation, so long as you don't abuse this system.
+**If you miss recitation**, you should tell your TA why you are absent.
+You should then attend Chandler's "catch-up" session in the Physics Clinic on Monday.
+If you work with Chandler to learn from the exercise you missed, you will learn some physics (the most important thing!) and get participation credit for that activity.

+Students in collegiate athletics whose travel letters indicate they will miss recitation on Friday but not on Thursday should enroll in Thursday recitation sections.
+We will *not* excuse repeated Friday absences due to athletic travel for athlete-students.

 **If you are late turning in a homework assignment**, you should describe the reason it is late to your TA and get their permission to turn it in late.
 (We will generally grant homework extensions for the reasons outlined above or in other situations where granting a homework extension will help you learn physics.)
-Everyone may turn in *one* homework assignment up to a week late without giving a reason by writing on the top of it "This is my one late submission" and turning it in at the next recitation.
-Otherwise, we won't accept late homework without a reason (and won't accept homework more than three days late without a *very* good reason).
+We will not accept homework more than three days late without a very good reason.

 **If you miss a group quiz** for a good reason (detailed above), we will replace its grade with the grade you get on the corresponding exam held the next week.
 To be eligible to do this, unless the situation is an emergency, you must contact your GTA and Walter and explain the reason for your absence and get it approved ahead of time, and then contact your group and let them know that you will not be able to help them with their work. _(You may do this once.)_

-**If you will miss an exam**, please send a note to Walter explaining the situation as far in advance as possible.

-We may either:

-* Use the "second chance portion" of the final exam to evaluate you on that topic, as a makeup
-* Ask you to take a makeup exam during the last week of class, written or verbal
-* Ask you to take a makeup exam during the next day or two, written or verbal
-* Evaluate you on that material in some other way
+**If you miss an exam**, we will replace its grade with an alternate means for you to demonstrate your knowledge of those skills.
+This may be during the final exam "second chance" evaluation, or may be an alternative assessment or makeup exam.
+Please talk to Walter as soon as possible if you will miss an exam.

 **If you are falling significantly behind** -- if you have missed a week of recitation, if you are seriously ill, if you have personal problems that prevent you from doing work for an extended period, etc. -- we will need to make arrangements during office hours and design an accommodation specifically for your situation.
 To be eligible for this sort of thing, you must come talk to us promptly once you fall behind so we can help you get back on track; do not tell me in May why you were unable to do your homework in March.
 We will create a syllabus modification accommodation (including extended due dates or whatever else) that is appropriate to your situation.

-We will do whatever we can to help you learn physics despite your challenges; however, your grade at the end of the term will be based only on how much physics you have learned.
+At the end of the semester, regardless of your situation, we will give you a grade that reflects your demonstrated skill in physics.
+If you have had difficulties this semester, we will design academic accommodations for you that will give you an alternate way to gain skill in physics and demonstrate that skill to us.
+However, your grade will ultimately be based on how well you have achieved the learning objectives in PHY211.

+**Incompletes**

+A grade of "incomplete" may be given to any student who is unable to complete the course material by to the end of the semester due to unavoidable problems outside their control.
+This is a "grade pending" status that allows you to finish up the course in the future and then receive a grade.
+In general, any student who is unable to meaningfully participate in class for a period of two weeks or more due to

+* serious illness or injury, physical or mental;
+* caregiving for the serious illness of a family member;
+* legal involvement or proceedings;
+* or international issues

+is eligible to take an incomplete in the course.
+If you think that you may need this option, please contact us as soon as possible.
+We will ask for documentation of your situation.

+In general, students may *only* take an incomplete if they have finished a substantial portion of the course (two of the four units) with a grade of C+ or better.

 <!--